Experienced Rhode Island Assault And Battery Attorney Ready To Serve You

 Potential defenses available to the felony offense of assault with a deadly weapon

 - Lack of a Deadly Weapon – In many cases, prosecutors charge defendants with ADW regardless of the “weapon” involved.
 However, the weapon may not always qualify as dangerous.
-In those cases, good defense lawyers persuade the court that the object used was not as dangerous as dictated by the statute.
+In those cases, good assault and battery defense lawyers persuade the court that the object used was not as dangerous as dictated by the statute.
 As a result, the ADW charge may be reduced to simple assault, which is a misdemeanor.

 - Lack of Intent – When prosecutors bring ADW charges against a defendant, they must sufficiently demonstrate that the defendant had the intent to commit assault with a deadly weapon.
 If the prosecution cannot prove beyond a reasonable doubt that the defendant had the requisite intent, the charge may be dismissed.